crowhound/BoatAttack-RenderGraph-6/README.md

 **_Note:This repository uses GitLFS, to use this repo you need to pull via Git and make sure GitLFS is installed locally_**

+# Fork Information
+This fork aims to update Unity's boat attack to the new Render Graph API released in Unity 6.
+I will also be updating the HLSL files because there are newer ways to do some of the Shader code since the shaders was first written.
+Specially in the places structured buffer data is used and some of the lighting is being done to shade the water.

+After that I will implement the multi-threading work I did using jobs and the burst compiler.
+This adds multi-threaded generation of meshes using NativeArrays to Triangulate the vertex and triangles for the mesh.
+It also includes IMeshStreams to stream data to the GPU buffer for compute shaders.

+For more information look at the Unity documentation for Mesh.MeshDataArrays and Mesh.AllocateWritableMeshData()

+This involves updating the following:

+1. Updating ScriptableRenderPass calls to the new render Graph API allowing for no memory allocations and better performance.
+2. GPU based culling.
+3. Mesh.ApplyAndDisposeWritableMeshData(meshDataArray, _mesh) implementation for writing high performance Mesh generation.
+4. Adaptive Probe baking support for better light performance.
+5. Underwater shadow support.
+6. Underwater VFX.
+7. Real time mesh occlusion for making objects displace the water.

 # Boat Attack
 ###### Demo Project using the Universal RP from Unity3D